Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ## Architecture
 ![](Figures/SolutionArchitecture.png)

-The figure above shows the overall architecture of the Retail Price Optimization solution.
+The figure above shows the overall architecture of the Demand Forecasting and Price Optimization solution.
 Here is the explanation :

 - **Data Sources** : The solution uses a Web Job for generating simulated retail data.
 This application runs on Azure Web Apps and writes the raw data on Azure Data Lake Store.

 - **Ingest** and **Prepare** : A Spark job reads the raw data from Azure Data Lake Storage and processes/prepares it for the next steps

 - **Analyze** : It has two parts :
-  - First Spark Job uses the processed data to train the Retail Demand Forecasting model
+  - First Spark Job uses the processed data to train the Demand Forecasting model
   - Second Spark Job solves the Price Optimization problems and outputs the recommended optimal prices

-- **Publish** : The results of both Retail Demand Forecasting and Price Optimization are stored on Azure Data Lake Store
+- **Publish** : The results of both Demand Forecasting and Price Optimization are stored on Azure Data Lake Store

 - **Visualize** : Power BI is linked to Apache Spark in Azure HDInsight to visualize the results